mjrskiles/button-gate/README.md

-# Button Gate
+# Gatekeeper

-Button Gate is a 1U Eurorack module with configurable actions and CV response.
+Gatekeeper is a 1U Eurorack module with configurable actions and CV response.
 This repo is intended as an example project for reference by those seeking to learn synth/modular DIY.

 ## Features